Geobiology/Geobiology.github.io/Publications.md

 [2022]

 <b>Rojas</b>, <b>A</b>., Eriksson, A., Neuman, M., Edler, D., Blöcker, C., and Rosvall, M. A natural history of networks: Higher-order network modelling for research in paleobiology.
-In preparation for Frontiers in Earth Science.
+In preparation.

 Kirkley, Alec, <b>Rojas</b>, <b>A</b>., Rosvall, M., and Young, J-G. Compressing network populations with modal networks reveals structural diversity.
 In preparation for Physical Review E.